psarkhosh/Stoker_solution/README.md

 - Ritter, A. (1892).
 Die Fortpflanzung von Wasserwellen [Propagation of water waves].
 Zeitschrift Verein Deutscher Ingenieure, 36(2), 947–954 (in German).
 - Stoker, J. J. (1957).
 Water waves: The mathematical theories with applications.
 New York: Wiley.
 - Toro, E.F.
 (2001).
 Shock-capturing methods for free-surface shallow flows.
 Wiley-Blackwell.

+# License
+This project is licensed under the GPL-3 License - see the LICENSE.md file for more details.

+If using these scripts in your data analyses pipelines, please cite as:

+**Sarkhosh, Payam.
+(2021).
+Stoker solution package (1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.5598374**